-The extent changes were maintained was examined by comparing the doctors who by the end of July had completed both the post-RPR survey and the survey twelve months later.
-Twelve months after participating in RPR, the proportion of doctors who said they had made changes to their practice after their review decreased from 55% to 45% (Figure 8).
+We examined the extent changes were maintained by comparing the doctors who by the end of July had completed both the post-RPR survey and the survey 12 months later.
+Twelve months after participating in RPR, the proportion of doctors reporting they had made changes to their practice after their review decreased from 51% to 42% (Figure 7).

-Figure 8.
-Proportion of participating doctors who had made changes to their practice (Post-RPR and 12-month survey, n = 76)
+Figure 7.
+Proportion of participating doctors who had made changes to their practice (Post-RPR and 12 month survey, n = 133)

-Many doctors gave consistent answers in both surveys (for example, saying that they had made changes to practice both post-RPR and twelve months later) (Figure 9).
-The doctors who reported post-RPR they had made changes to practice but not twelve-months later had a similar profile to the doctors who reported making changes in both surveys.
+Many doctors gave consistent answers in both surveys (for example, saying that they had made changes to practice both post-RPR and 12 months later) (Figure 8).
+The doctors who reported post-RPR they had made changes to practice but not 12 months later had a similar profile to the doctors who reported making changes in both surveys.
 Potential explanations are: